microsoft/pxt-common-packages/libs/game/docs/reference/scene/tile-map.md

 `)
 ```

-Tiles use a color number as their identifier.
+Tiles use a color number as their identifier (index).
 To map a tile into the scene, this number is set at some location in the tile map.
 Here the color number `1` is used to identify a tile with solid color.

 ```typescript
 scene.setTile(1, img`